ericwd/ericwd.github.io/_pages/synth.md

 # Example Schematics and Pictures

 Here are some pictures from the step sequencer build.
-Eventually, they'll do in their own post.
+Eventually, they'll go in their own post.
 ![](/assets/images/synth/seq-1.png)
 <br><br>
 ![](/assets/images/synth/seq-2.png)